Homemade Apple Turnovers (With Puff Pastry)

 How To Make Apple Turnover Glaze

-In a small bowl, whisk together the powdered sugar, milk, and vanilla.
+- Whisk together the powdered sugar, milk, and vanilla.
 If it’s too thick, add a touch more milk.
 If it’s too thin, add a little more sugar.

-Drizzle over your apple pie turnovers then let harden before serving.
+- Drizzle over your apple pie turnovers then let harden before serving.

-How To Store Homemade Apple Turnovers
+How To Store Apple Turnovers

-Due to the nature of puff pastry, apple turnovers with puff pastry are best eaten the same day.
+Due to the nature of puff pastry, homemade apple turnovers with puff pastry are best eaten the same day.
 However, you can store extras in an airtight container for up to 2 days.

 There are three ways you can freeze apple turnovers: